Ping-2o/ios-boundary-research/README.md

-> **NOTICE — AI-GENERATED SECURITY RESEARCH.** This document was written 100% by
-> autonomous AI agents (no human authoring or line-by-line review pass — expect slop).
-> It exists solely for authorized security research and coordinated disclosure to the
-> affected vendor.
-All claims cite checkable artifacts (offsets, receipts, commands);
-> re-verify before trusting any of them.
-PoC files are minimal triage reproducers,
-> not weapons.
-Do not use against systems you do not own or may not test.

 > **Read `AGENTS.md` first** if you are an agent or new contributor — it has the file
 > paths, build/verify loop, static-analysis toolbox, and every editing gotcha we learned.
 > Findings + verdicts: `FINDINGS.md`.
 Version history: `VERSIONS.md`.